RestAuth/server/doc/config/multiple-instances.rst

    <VirtualHost *:443>
        ServerName auth.example.com
        # ...

        # if you want to run WSGI processes as their own user:
        WSGIProcessGroup restauth-com
        WSGIDaemonProcess restauth-com user=restauth group=restauth processes=1 threads=10

        SetEnv RESTAUTH_HOST auth.example.com
    </VirtualHost>

    <VirtualHost *:443>
        ServerName auth.example.org
        # ...

        # if you want to run WSGI processes as their own user:
        WSGIProcessGroup restauth-org
        WSGIDaemonProcess restauth-org user=restauth group=restauth processes=1 threads=10

        SetEnv RESTAUTH_HOST auth.example.org
    </VirtualHost>

+.. **

-You can now use :envvar:`RESTAUTH_HOST` in :file:`localsettings.py` to determine settings based on the host that the client accesses.
+You can now use :envvar:`RESTAUTH_HOST` in |file-settings-link| to determine settings based on the host that the client accesses.
 To configure different databases, the file might look like this:

 .. code-block:: python

    # ...

    import os
    # get environment variable, .com is the default if undefined
    RESTAUTH_HOST = os.environ.get( 'RESTAUTH_HOST', 'auth.example.com' )